Nice to meet you.

 The key difference between a void and voidable contract is the time at which the agreement is considered void.
 A void contract is unenforceable from the beginning when it was created, and a voidable contract starts as valid but might become enforceable later on.

-It’s a long process to send or receive an offer, get to a final draft of a contract, and abide by the terms and conditions required of you.
+The contract workflows can be lengthy, from sending offers to drafting and adhering to terms.
 And to do all of that for the contract to be void or terminated is even worse.
-Here are some tips on reviewing a contract to implement so you can avoid unenforceable contracts, legal trouble, or both.
+Here are some tips on reviewing a contract so you can avoid unenforceable contracts, legal trouble, or both.

 Read the entire contract